danomwa/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+### Terraform destroy

+`terraform destroy`
+This  wil destroy resources

+You can also use the auto approve flag to skip the paprove prompt
 ### Teraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the provicersor modules that should be used with this project.